NickyMeuleman/scrapyard/advent_of_code/aoc/all/wasm/README.md

 Includes an example usage of the compiled WASM where a `solve` function is called from JavaScript.

-That function takes a day number and the user input as a string and calls the corresponding solution.
+That function takes a year number, a day number, and the user input as a string and calls the corresponding solution.

 ## Compiling the WASM